truenas/documentation/content/SCALE/SCALETutorials/Credentials/RootlessLogin.md

 ## Rootless Login and TrueCommand

-At present, rootless log in works with TC but you need to set up and use an [API key]({{< relref "ManagingAPIKeys.md" >}}).
+At present, rootless log in works with TrueCommand but you need to set up and use an [API key]({{< relref "ManagingAPIKeys.md" >}}).
 Future releases of TrueCommand should eliminate the need for the API key.

 {{< taglist tag="scalelogin" limit="10" >}}
 {{< taglist tag="scaleusers" limit="10" title="Related User Articles" >}}